simonvh/pita/README.md

 Pipeline to improve transcript annotation based on RNA-seq and ChIP-seq data.

-At the moment, it's still not in a stable state.
-It will be updated to annotate the Xenopus laevis genome based on experimental data.
+The current version has been used to annotate the Xenopus laevis genome based on experimental data.

+However, it is not yet easy to install and use as the documentation is incomplete.
+In addition  the tools have not been thoroughly tested on a clean installation, which means I'm not sure all dependencies have been correctly specified.

 Prerequisites
 ------------